Method of moments (electromagnetics): Basic concepts

-The resulting matrix is often referred as the impedance matrix.
+The resulting matrix is often referred to as the impedance matrix.
 The coefficients of the basis functions can be obtained through inverting the matrix.
 For large matrices with a large number of unknowns, iterative methods such as conjugate gradient method can be used for acceleration.
 The actual field distributions can be obtained from the coefficients and the associated integrals.
 The interactions between each basis function in MoM is ensured by Green's function of the system.